oganaa2472/oganaa2472/README.md

 # Full-Stack & Mobile Developer

-I’m a passionate Software Developer with over 5 years of experience building high-performance mobile and web applications.
-I specialize in creating seamless user experiences using Flutter, Kotlin, React, and Nuxt.js, and developing robust backend systems with Node.js and PostgreSQL.
-I enjoy solving complex problems, optimizing performance, and writing clean, maintainable code.
+Software Developer with over 5 years of experience building high-quality web and mobile applications.
+Proficient in JavaScript, TypeScript, Flutter, React, and Node.js, with a strong background in creating scalable backend services and dynamic user interfaces.
+Skilled in solving complex problems, optimizing application performance, and writing clean, maintainable code.
+Experienced in Docker, Kubernetes, and AWS for containerization, orchestration, and cloud-based solutions.
+Passionate about turning challenges into smart, scalable solutions.

 As an active competitive programmer, I’ve solved 1,400+ LeetCode problems and rank in the Top 2.22% globally with a Knight badge, demonstrating strong expertise in algorithms, data structures, and dynamic programming.
 I’m passionate about turning challenges into scalable, real-world solutions that create lasting impact.
 </div>